 Notice that a color value, an array of four floats, is now required with the new simple_fs.glsl (instead of white_fs) shader and that it is important to pass in the drawing color when activating the shader.
 With the new simple_fs, you can now experiment with drawing the squares with any desired color.

-As you have experienced in this project, the source code structure supports simple and localized changes when the game engine is expanded, in this case only changes to the simple_shader.js file.
+As you have experienced in this project, the source code structure supports simple and localized changes when the game engine is expanded or modified.
+In this case, only changes to the simple_shader.js file and minor modifications to core.js and the my_game.js were required.
 This demonstrates the benefit of proper encapsulation and source code organization.

 Summary